vivek-vilvaraj/libcxlmi_old/README.md

 - The library is endianness-aware.

-- Users must provide the correct command(s) to the correct CXL component.
+- Users must provide the correct command to the correct CXL component.
 Similarly device state may be altered by command semantics, and therefore users get to keep the pieces.